openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

                 port:
                   number: 80
 ```

-The controller then creates an application load balancer with an HTTPS listener
+The controller then creates an application load balancer with an HTTPS listener.
-which terminates the TLS connection with the certificate ARN which is specified
+The ALB only has an HTTPS listener because a certificate has been specified
-in the annotation.
-If the certificate does not exist, the load balancer is not
+explicitly through the annotations.
+If the certificate does not exist, the load
-created.
-It also enables AWS Shield on the Elastic IP associated with the ALB.
+balancer is not created.
+It also enables AWS Shield on the Elastic IP associated
+with the ALB.

 #### Multiple Ingress through single ALB